davisjoseph6/learn_C/README.md

 ### Projects part 2.
 1. A Fortran language implementation (front-end) which also includes a standalone transpiler, in C.
 2. A custom developed C standard library function (method/subroutine), for example print-f.
-3. An Algol 60 (if possible, or else Pascal) implementation (front-end) which also includes a standalone transpiler, in C.
-4. A Unix shell intepreter (a simple bash clone), and a simple Linux/Unix clone.
+3. A Unix shell intepreter (a simple bash clone), and a simple Linux/Unix clone.
+4. A C programming language implementation (front-end) which also includes a standalone transpiler, in C.
 5. Implementation of SQL in C.
 6. Scheme language implementation (front-end) which also includes a standalone transpiler, in C.
+6. x-86-64 language implementation (front-end) which also includes a standalone compiler, in C programming language.
+7. An Ada language implementation (front-end) which also includes a standalone transpiler, in C.

 ## CS and CE part 3:
 - Higher Category Theory